Spoiler: It wasn't just roses.

 Bespoke Perfume Was the Ultimate Luxury

-The wealthiest women didn't simply buy perfume.
+The wealthiest Victorian women didn't simply buy perfume.

 They commissioned it.